digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/security.rst

 the corresponding public keys in its stores so that it can verify signatures and encrypt messages without having to rely on the KMS.

-The KMS integration is currently only enabled for `Amazon Web Services (AWS) KMS` in Canton Enterprise.
-Other KMS integration options (e.g., `Google Cloud Provider (GCP) KMS` or other on-premise solutions) will be supported in the future.
+The KMS integration is currently enabled for `Amazon Web Services (AWS) KMS` and `Google Cloud Provider (GCP) KMS` in Canton Enterprise.

 Running Canton with a KMS
 ^^^^^^^^^^^^^^^^^^^^^^^^^